rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 #### Configure the Key Broker to use a KMIP-compliant Key Management Server

 The Key Broker can be configured to use a 3rd-party KMIP key manager as part of installation using optional kbs.env installation variables.
-Without using these variables, the Key Broker will be configured to use a filesystem key management solution.
-This should be used only for testing and POC purposes; using a secure 3rd-party Key management Server should be used for production deployments.

 To configure the Key Broker to point to a 3rd-party KMIP-compliant Key Management Server:

 1. Copy the KMIP server’s client certificate, client key and root ca certificate to the Key Broker system

-3. Configure the variables for kmip support as below
+2. Configure the variables in kbs.env for kmip support as below during installation

     ```shell
-    kbs config key.manager.provider com.intel.kbs.keystore.kmip.KMIPKeyManager
-    kbs config kmip.server.address <IP>
-    kbs config kmip.server.port <PORT>
-    kbs config kmip.ca.certificates.path <path to kmip ca certificate>
-    kbs config kmip.client.certificate.path <path to kmip client certificate>
-    kbs config kmip.client.key.path <path to kmip client key>
+    KEY_MANAGER=KMIP
+    KMIP_SERVER_IP=<IP address of KMIP server>
+    KMIP_SERVER_PORT=<Port number of KMIP server>

+    ## KMIP_VERSION variable can be used to mention KMIP protocol version.
+    ## This is an OPTIONAL field, default value is set to '2.0'.
+KBS supports KMIP version '1.4' and '2.0'.
+    KMIP_VERSION=<KMIP protocol version>

+    ## KMIP_HOSTNAME can be used to configure TLS config with ServerName.
+    ## KMIP server certificate should contain SAN(IP/DNS) or valid COMMON NAME and this value can be provided in KMIP_HOSTNAME.
+Only FQDN names are allowed.
+    ## This is an OPTIONAL field, if KMIP_HOSTNAME is not provided then KMIP_SERVER_IP will be considered as ServerName in TLS configuration.
+    KMIP_HOSTNAME=<Hostname of KMIP server>

+    ## KMIP supports authentication mechanism to authenticate requestor.
+This is an OPTIONAL field.
+    ## This feature can be added to KBS by updating kbs.env with KMIP_USERNAME and KMIP_PASSWORD.
+    ## These are OPTIONAL variables.
+PyKMIP doesn't supports this feature.
+This feature is validated in Thales cipher trust manager.
+    KMIP_USERNAME=<Username of KMIP server>
+    KMIP_PASSWORD=<Password of KMIP server>

+    ### Retrieve the following certificates and keys from the KMIP server
+    KMIP_CLIENT_KEY_PATH=<path>/client_key.pem
+    KMIP_ROOT_CERT_PATH=<path>/root_certificate.pem
+    KMIP_CLIENT_CERT_PATH=<path>/client_certificate.pem
+    ```

+3. The KBS configuration can be found in `/etc/kbs/config.yml`, KMIP configuration can be updated in this configuration

+    ```shell
+    kmip:
+      version: "2.0"
+      server-ip: "127.0.0.1"
+      server-port: "5696"
+      hostname: "localhost"
+      kmip-username: "<kmip-username>"
+      kmip-password: "<kmip-password>"
+      client-key-path: "<path>/client-key.pem"
+      client-cert-path: "<path>/client-certificate.pem"
+      root-cert-path: "<path>/root-certificate.pem"
     ```

 4. Restart the Key Broker for the settings to take effect